bonsai-rx/docs/README.md

 > While there is another method of grouping articles together that makes a nested table of contents, we prefer this method as it expands the table of contents so that users can see all the articles at once and get to them quicker.

 ### Individual Bonsai operator articles
 Where possible, documentation should be written for individual Bonsai operators and embedded in the `Manual` articles.
-The advantage of this approach is that documentation for individual operators will be appended to the automatically generated API docs.
+The advantage of this approach is that documentation for individual operators will be appended to the automatically generated `Reference` API docs.
 In addition, they will also show up in the Bonsai editor when users right click on individual operators to `View Help`.

 For example, to create documentation for a `PredictPoses` operator that will be included in a `Network Inference` article for the `Bonsai.Sleap` package: